Half-Minute Hero: The Second Coming: Gameplay

 Due to the various bosses in the game being able to cast a spell that kills the main character in 30 seconds, each hero is forced to make a contract with the Time Goddess that lets the player rewind time in exchange for increasing amounts of gold.
 The player must fight against the clock to defeat the boss as quickly as possible while completing various other objectives.

-The episodes of the game are called "Overture", "Judgement", "Revolution", "Ragnarok" and "Destiny".

-Side Modes

-In addition to the scenario mode, the game features three side modes:

-Multiplayer Battle

-A four-player RPG battle mode.
-For Half-Minute Hero: The Second Coming, wireless play offers new stages and rules.
-The players can play tag match or co-op, and can make use of the stages that they create in the game's map editor.

-Map Editor

-An edit mode that lets create 30-second quests.
-Players can place buildings and land formations, set up events where they converse with townfolk, and make other such settings.
-The quests can be uploaded to a server and shared with other players.

-Infinite Battle

-A new mode of play where the players continue defeating demon kings over and over again.
-Each foe has to be killed in 30 seconds.